KouichiMatsuda/m3py/README.md

 # p2py
-"Pseudo" (min) Processing API module, based on tkinter, for Python
+"Pseudo" (min) Processing API module, based on tkinter, for Python.
+This module is being developping for teaching python for others.

 # How to install